lionheart/LHSKeyboardAdjusting/README.md

 Then run `pod update` and you'll be ready to go.

-If you don't use Cocoapods, dragging and dropping the folder into your Xcode project will do the trick as well.
+If you don't use Cocoapods, dragging and dropping the `LHSKeyboardAdjusting` folder into your Xcode project will do the trick as well.

 ### Usage